Curaleaf/data-validation/README.md

 # Data Diff Validation

-Purpose:
+## Purpose:
-- This Python package is utility that abstracts and streamlines getting the general data diffs between development and production tables
+- This Python package is a utility that abstracts and streamlines the work of calculating general data diffs between development and production tables
-- A lot of the adhod code to run comparisons between two tables is repetitive and time consuming and these functions provide an easy way to compare both categorical and numeric columns using just two functions
+- A lot of the adhod code to run comparisons between two tables is repetitive and time consuming and these functions provide an easy way to compare both categorical and numeric columns

-### Installation in Hex
+## Installation in Hex
 #### 1. `pip install` straight from GitHub
 ```
 !pip install git+https://github.com/Curaleaf/data-validation.git